-A Value as at Assumption 1 January 2021 1 January 2020 1 January 2019 Discount rate Derived from prudent assumptions of the returns on the underlying assets based on a long-term asset allocation of 37% equities, 35% Diversified Growth Funds, 8% property and 20% Diversified Credit Funds.
-3.9% pa 4.5% pa 5.0% pa Retail Prices Index (RPI) inflation Derived by considering the future level of inflation implied by the UK gilt yield curves produced daily by the Bank of England at a duration of 15 years.
-3.4% pa 3.4% pa 3.6% pa Pension increases in payment reference to a probability distribution derived from historic inflation.
-Mortality The S3PMA/S3PFA tables with future improvements in line with CMI 2017 model with a long-term rate of improvement of 2.0% pa.
+Assumption Value as at 1 January 2022 Discount rate A yield curve approach has been adopted for future asset returns.
+The prudent discount rate is set as equal to 2.3% pa in excess of the Bank of England implied nominal gilt spot yield curve.
+Bank of England Nominal Yield Curve plus 2.3% pa Retail Prices Index (RPI) inflation A yield curve approach has been adopted for the future inflation assumptions.
+The assumed rate of Retail Prices Index (RPI) inflation is in line with the Bank of England implied inflation yield curve.
+Bank of England Implied Inflation Yield Curve Pension increases in payment The assumed pension increase rate for benefits linked to RPI inflation, but subject to an annual minimum and cap, is set consistently with the relevant inflation assumption and calculated by reference to a probability distribution derived from historical inflation.
+Mortality The S3PMA/S3PFA tables with future improvements in line with CMI 2021 model with a long-term rate of improvement of 1.5% pa.
 Partner/Spouse 85% of males and 75% of females are assumed to be married at retirement or earlier death, with husbands three years older than their wives.
 Cash commutation allowance Members are assumed to commute pension to provide 50% of the maximum tax-free cash based on a commutation factor of 17:1 at age 60 for males and 18.2:1 at age 60 for females.